-If you're fresh out of ideas for fun ways to get the party started during your next get-together, then consider playing your own at-home couples version of The Newlywed Game.
+If you're fresh out of ideas for fun ways to get the party started during your next get-together, consider playing your own at-home couples version of The Newlywed Game.
 The fact that it will forever have a place in American game show history—and aired in different iterations throughout Australia and Europe—only proves it's a winner.

 Our adaptation of the 1960s-era game lets you make your own rules, and you don't actually have to be newly married to play.
 All you need is the willingness to have fun and honestly answer questions about your longstanding or budding relationship.
 So let the head-scratching moments and dirty looks commence—and get ready to learn a lot about one another.